abbyPitcairn/420BirthAndDelivery/Archive/Iteration_1/use_cases.md

 1. Delivery Register form is not filled out entirely, leading to insufficient information for a Monthly Midwife Report

 2. Health official makes mistake filling out form, either making a typo in a section like name/address or inputting information regarding vitals in incorrect spaces, e.g. Weight of Mother in Body Temperature of Mother section

+## Demo #1 Use Case (Mother Delivers Baby)
+**Scenario:**
+A mother gives birth.
+The nurse logs into the system and opens the Delivery Register form

+**Steps AFTER Delievery:**
+1. Nurse selects or creates a patient record for the mother and baby
+2. Nurse enters delivery details including:
+   - Date and time of birth
+   - Delivery type
+   - Outcome
+   - Gender
+   - Name
+3. Nurse submits the form

+**System Result:**
+- The delivery information is saved to the database
+- It is linked to both the mother and baby’s patient profiles
+- The data becomes available